DOI-USGS/gage-conditions-gif/README.md

 frame_to_use_t <- 38
 ```

 Now that you have set those configurations, you can generate all of the media content using the code chunk below (except for Instagram, which we will cover after).
+Once these are complete, add them to the MS Sharepoint folder.

 ```r
 # Load necessary functions